 He doesn't go to the 40 who signed it.

-So, you know, Limbaugh said match the bid.
+So, you know, Limbaugh said, match the bid.

-C-SPAN too at noon.
+C-SPAN 2 at noon.

-If he really wanted to raise money of this, he'd be sending out fundraising letters, he'd be the letters to his constituents.
+If he really wanted to raise money on this, he'd be sending out fundraising letters.

 He'd have gone on the networks to do this.

-But he's in the Senate floor here or on the Senate floor doing his best to make it look like he's just trying to clean up the mess here, folks.
+But he's in the Senate floor here, or on the Senate floor, doing his best to make it look like he's just trying to clean up the mess here, folks.

 The translation for these remarks is you win, meaning to me.